comptoolsres/comptoolsres.github.io/TLCL_reading_notes_2.md

 * p.
 44: **Getting a Command's Documentation**: This section presents a number of methods to get help, which in itself can be overwhelming!
 How I use these generally boils down to two or three methods:

-  `man` command: e.g. `man ls` will usually work for system programs--programs that are part of the OS, not applications you would install.
+  `man _command_`: e.g. `man ls` will usually work for system programs--programs that are part of the OS, not applications you would install.
 So try that first.
-Sometimes it's easier to read a man page online, so Google [man ls](http://man7.org/linux/man-pages/man1/ls.1.html).
+Sometimes it's easier to read a man page online: e.g.: Google [man ls](http://man7.org/linux/man-pages/man1/ls.1.html).

-  `command -h`: this frequently works, and if not may provide some hints anyway. e.g.:
+  `_command_ -h`: this frequently works, and if not, may provide some hints anyway. e.g.:

   ```bash
   $ python -h